THE NATION CLASSROOM

 This module offers firsthand accounts of the enormous dislocations, injustices, and challenges that African Americans faced immediately after the Civil War; describes the raw feelings and racism of the defeated Confederate population; and explores the ways the federal government dealt with those factors as it moved to reconstitute the southern states into the Union.

 Your students will review excerpts from The Nation’s coverage of the situation in the South during these years, exploring and explaining what needed to be done to reunite the nation and what made the task so difficult.
 Teachers have links to PDFs of every article cited in the document section.

 Students work with this content to hone the skills necessary for the DBQ portion of the AP US History exam.
 The practice DBQ to be answered in this module is: Explain why Reconstruction was such a complex, difficult task for the federal government after the Civil War ended.

 PERIOD SUMMARY: The Confederacy surrendered to the Union Army on April 9, 1865, ending the Civil War.
 Five days later, President Lincoln was assassinated, and the daunting task of reincorporating the 11 defeated secessionist states became even more difficult.
-Between 1865 and 1870, the US Congress—made up only of representatives from states that had remained in the Union—passed three amendments to the Constitution (the 13th, 14th, and 15th) that, respectively, abolished slavery; granted African Americans citizenship and “equal protection of the laws”; and prohibited denying the right to vote based on “race, color, or previous condition of servitude.”
+Between 1865 and 1870, the US Congress passed three amendments to the Constitution (the 13th, 14th, and 15th) that, respectively, abolished slavery; granted African-Americans citizenship and “equal protection of the laws”; and prohibited denying the right to vote based on “race, color, or previous condition of servitude.

 During the first 12 years after the war ended (known as the Reconstruction era), Union troops were stationed across the South to help enforce the new federal laws.
 At the same time, white supremacists across the South founded organizations such as the Ku Klux Klan to terrorize and suppress blacks and mounted a campaign of murder, assault and arson that can only be described as homegrown American terrorism.